pixelriot/Godot2SteelSeries/README.md

 ## Testing the app

 * Download and import the Godot2SteelSeries-project as a new Godot-project.
 * Run the project.
-If your SteelSeries engine is running and Godot connects succesfully, the checkbox *Steel Series connected* should be active.
+If your SteelSeries engine is running and Godot connects successfully, the checkbox *Steel Series connected* should be active.
 * Click on the controls.
 It should change some colors on your Steel Series periphery.

 ![ui](https://user-images.githubusercontent.com/21098503/84658424-2dc13700-af16-11ea-908c-68dbe5bba7d0.png)